kmesh-net/kmesh/docs/proposal/kmesh-daemon_upgrades_traffic_without_disruption.md

 2.**Dual-Write Wrapper**: The daemon wraps all map update logic so that every write operation is simultaneously issued to both the old and new maps, only when Kmesh-daemon is upgrading.

+3.**Data Migration**: When a layout change is detected between the current and previous versions of an eBPF map, a new map is created, and data migration is triggered to ensure continuity.
-3.**Data Migration**: Entries are iterated from the old map and copied using `convertStructValue`, which takes raw byte slices of the old and new value entries and recursively copies matching fields between them.
+To perform safe migration, the function convertStructValue is used.
+This function takes raw byte slices of the old and new value entries and recursively copies matching fields between them.
 It works by building a name-to-member map of the old structure and iterating through the members of the new structure.
 For each field:

 - If the field exists in both old and new structures and the types match, it proceeds to copy the value.
 - If the field is a nested struct, it recurses using the same function while guarding against cycles via a `visited` map.